th2-net/th2-data-services/documentation/api/data.md

 use_cache(status:bool) → Data
 ```

-Change status cache.
+Change status instance_cache.

-If True all requested data from rpt-data-provider will be saved to cache file.
-Further actions with Data object will be consume data from the cache file.
+If True all requested data from rpt-data-provider will be saved to instance_cache file.
+Further actions with Data object will be consume data from the instance_cache file.